 SportsMets David Wright, Lucas Duda sidelined by bad backs vs. Nationals David Wright #5 of the New York Mets looks on from the dugout during a game against the Washington Nationals at Citi Field on Tuesday, May 17, 2016.
 Photo Credit: Jim McIsaac By Marc Carig firstname.lastname@example.org May 17, 2016 9:17 PM Print Share fbShare Tweet Email The Mets opened the biggest series of the year thus far with both of their corner infielders — David Wright and Lucas Duda — sidelined with back ailments.
 Third baseman Wright was scratched from the starting lineup about two hours before game time when his back acted up during batting practice.
 It is the first time this season that he was pulled from the lineup because of his spinal stenosis.
 Wright and Collins were spotted having an animated conversation as they came off the field.
 The Mets captain has tried to be mindful of his workload to prepare for games and has hoped to stay out of games on his days off.
 But he took extra batting practice Saturday and pinch hit Sunday before the team’s day off Monday.
 First baseman Duda was also held out of the starting lineup after complaining of back discomfort.
 His issues began Sunday, the final day of the road trip.
 Duda might not play until Thursday.
 Infielder Matt Reynolds made his big-league debut by starting at third.
 Earlier, he took the roster spot of pitcher Sean Gilmartin, who was optioned back to Triple-A Las Vegas.
 Eric Campbell replaced Duda at first.
 “He’s pretty sore today,” Collins said of Duda.
 “He and I talked awhile ago and it’s just not worth the risk.
 With the weather the way it’s going to be tonight, it looks like it’s going to be damp and cool.”
 By Marc Carig email@example.com Marc Carig covered the Mets for Newsday from 2012 through 2017.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.